DanesZalor/MyNotes/AmadeusTraining/vs.md

 Dependency libraries are NOT in your project or solution folder.
 They are stored somewhere in `C:/Users/user/.nuget/packages`

 You can right click on your solution and press `Manage NuGet packages for Solution...` to see all packages.
 You can click on the `Consolidate` tab to view the packages that are depended by two or more projects in your solution but with different versions.

+### Object Browser

+no fckin way you can memorize all that classes and types amirite? go to `View -> Object Browser`